 Situation 3: Reaction Spells

 Another action you can take to cast a spell aside from your regular action and bonus action is a reaction.
-Provided that you haven’t cast a bonus action spell on that turn already, if a situation would cause you to cast a spell as a reaction you are not precluded from taking the Cast a Spell action to cast another spell on that same turn.
+Provided that you don’t cast a bonus action spell during that same turn, if a situation would cause you to cast a spell as a reaction you are not precluded from taking the Cast a Spell action to cast another spell.

 For example, if you move out of a creature’s threatened space and it makes an opportunity attack against you, you could use shield as a reaction to prevent the attack from hitting you and still cast a spell like chromatic orb on the creature when you are safely out of reach.